Information about Docetaxel

 Frequently asked questions for Docetaxel

-Q. Does Docetaxel cause hair loss, weight gain or bone pain?
+Q. Does Docetaxel cause weight gain?

-Q. Is Docetaxel FDA approved?
+Q. Is Docetaxel available in pill form?